There are few places in the world where it is possible to travel right across the Country by Canoe.

 On top of this we have been pioneering over the last 3 years:

-- Accessible tipi tents with tiered transfer stools inside to aid transfers down to ground sleeping level or to our raised camp beds
+- Accessible tipi tents with tiered transfer stools inside to aid transfers down to the ground sleeping level or to our raised camp beds

 .- A portable super stable toilet with handrails anchored into the ground.